qnodesign/react-bootcamp/Week1_1/ES6/06_TemplateIteral/Readme.md

 ### 1. Escaping HTML tags

-I suspect HTML escape was one of the first use cases that the designers of this feature had in mind.
 The following code is vulnerable to XSS attack, if `name` or `aboutme` are not sanitized:

 ```html
  <script src="https://cdnjs.cloudflare.com/ajax/libs/dompurify/0.8.2/purify.min.js"></script>